Anthony-Gambale/bibtexyaml/README.md

 }
 ```

-This is the general workflow of `BibTeX-YAML`.
+This is the general workflow of `bibtexyaml`.

 See `new.bib`, `test.yaml` and `test.bib` for a more comprehensive example.